ietf-wg-asdf/SDF/sdf.md

 This example defines an Object "foo" that is defined in the default namespace (full address: `#/odmObject/foo`), containing a property that can be addressed as
 `#/odmObject/foo/odmProperty/bar`, with data of type boolean.
 <!-- we could define a URN-style namespace that looks exactly that way -->

+Some of the definitions are also declarations: the definition of the entry "bar" in the property "foo" means that each instance of a "foo" can have zero or one instance of a "bar".
+Entries within `odmProperty`, `odmAction`, and `odmEvent`, within `odmObject` entries, are declarations.
+Similarly, entries within an `odmThing` describe instances of `odmObject` (or nested `odmThing`) that form part of instances of the Thing.

 # Names and namespaces